marreapato/Estagio_Internship_SEPLAN/README.md

     - Project: Write Report about the First Meeting With Directors to Discuss the Database Project.

     - Project: Watch and Update The DataBase Project's Timeline.

+    - Project: PDF Scraping Data of the Report Of Evaluation Of Development Of The PPA 2020-2023 Programs.
+      - A Power Point Presentation With Some of the Most Important Information was Carried Out.